 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that was enacted in 1996.
 HIPAA established, among other things, mandatory rules governing the privacy of all patient identifiable health information (also referred to as “protected health information” or “PHI”) regardless of form.
-Subsequent regulations implementing the HIPAA privacy rule must be complied with by April, 2003, for all health care providers, health plans, and health care clearinghouses and third parties who have access to identifiable health information.
+Compliance with subsequent regulations implementing the HIPAA privacy rule have been in place since April, 2003, for all health care providers, health plans, and health care clearinghouses and third parties who have access to identifiable health information.

 HIPAA specifies that a covered entity may not use or disclose identifiable health information for research purposes unless the patient has provided, in advance, his/her written authorization for such use or disclosure.